klimzaporojets/e2e-kb-ie/README.md

 # Injecting Knowledge Base Information into End-to-End Joint Entity and Relation Extraction and Coreference Resolution

+##(this repository is a work in progress!)

 ## Introduction